ibm-satellite/academy-labs/vmware/vmware-prework.md

     ```sh
     ibmcloud login --apikey <your IBM Cloud API Key>
     ```

+    > Note: if you haven't installed IBM Cloud CLI, go to [here](../common/clis/clis.md)

 1. Download the key or copy paste into a file to reuse in next steps.